Skip to main content

 Under federal and Pennsylvania law, a union can require all the workers who are members of the bargaining unit to pay union dues or an agency fee.
 The College does not make this decision and it is ultimately for the union’s exclusive bargaining representative to determine.

-Will there be any changes for Resident Assistants during contract negotiations?
+Were there any changes for Resident Assistants during contract negotiations?

-The College is generally obligated to maintain the “status quo,” which means that the College usually cannot make unilateral changes to “terms of employment” until the College and the Union reach a collective bargaining agreement or the parties reach a good faith impasse in bargaining.
+The College was generally obligated to maintain the “status quo,” which means that the College typically could not make unilateral changes to “terms of employment” until the College and the Union reached an collective bargaining agreement or if the parties would have reached a good faith impasse in bargaining.
 “Status quo” is also generally required to be maintained between when a union petition is filed and when a contract is reached.

-What will the College and the Union negotiate during collective bargaining?
+What did the College and the Union negotiate during collective bargaining?

 There are some mandatory subjects of bargaining.
 They are considered to be “wages, hours, and other terms and conditions of employment.”
-Beyond that, there is no obligation to bargain about other subjects.
+Beyond that, there was no obligation to bargain about other subjects.
+See the proposal topics that the parties tentatively agreed upon during negotiations.

-Will the College and the Union be required to reach an agreement regarding the subjects negotiated during bargaining?
+Were the College and the Union required to reach an agreement regarding the subjects negotiated during bargaining?

-No. The law is clear that neither the College nor the Union will be required to agree to a proposal.
-Both parties will be required to bargain in good faith.
+No. The law is clear that neither the College nor the Union were required to agree to a proposal.
+Both parties were required to bargain in good faith.

 If a Resident Assistant objects to a specific provision in a signed labor contract, will they still be bound by it?